 The MCO must ensure that the care of newly enrolled ND Medicaid Expansion enrollees is not disrupted or interrupted.
-It must take special care to provide continuity in the care of newly enrolled members whose health or behavioral health condition has been treated by specialty care providers or whose health could be placed in jeopardy if medically necessary covered services are disrupted or interrupted.
-If an enrollee moves out of a service area, the MCO must provide or pay out-of-network providers in the new
+It must take special care to provide continuity in the care of newly enrolled members whose health conditions have been treated by specialty care providers or whose health could be placed in jeopardy if medically necessary covered services are disrupted or interrupted.
+If an enrollee moves out of a service area, the MCO must provide or pay out-of-network providers in the new service area who provide medically necessary covered services to enrollees through the end of the period for which the MCO received a capitation payment for the enrollee.